ToucanBox/front-end-developer/README.md

-# Candidate Assessment for the UX Product Designer role at toucanBox
+# Candidate Assessment for the Front End role at toucanBox

 We’re keen to see how you think, get a feel for your process and give you an opportunity to showcase your skills.
 To this end, we’ve prepared a brief for a potential real-world design project at toucanBox.